kyma-incubator/examples/personservice/README.md

 Issue the following commands to delete default resource constraints and re-create them a little more relaxed:

 `kubectl delete -n personservice LimitRange kyma-default`
-`kubectl delete -n personservice ResourceQuota kyma-default`
+`kubectl delete -n personservice ResourceQuota gke-resource-quotas`
 `kubectl apply -f environment-resources.yaml -n personservice`

 This was to ensure we don't hit ceilings in terms of memory usage (However, on Minikube/Local installation this might be challenging).
 For more details read [Configure Default Memory Requests and Limits for a Namespace](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/)